arshsinghphd/TeamActivities/Module04/README.md

 These are also things humans, in general, are bad at doing.
 To repeat an action, can be accomplished multiple ways, and `while` loops are one tool.

-As a reminder (you should have already covered the topic) a while loop follows this format:
+As a reminder a while loop follows this format:

 ```python
 while(condition):